 The Centers for Disease Control and Prevention (CDC) has relaxed some mask-wearing guidelines for vaccinated people, but face masks are still a fact of everyday life.
 And for good reason: Face coverings are the most effective tactic for blocking the spread of COVID-19, according to a June 2020 analysis in the Proceedings of the National Academy of Sciences.

 While nonmedical-grade, disposable masks are a viable option, you might be thinking about investing in a reusable cloth face covering (or making one of your own).
-That way, you can wear a mask that suits your style, as well as avoid adding to landfills.
+That way, you can wear a mask that suits your style (and avoid adding to landfills).

 Get tips on how to stay healthy, safe and sane during the novel coronavirus pandemic.